rorywalsh/cabbage_v1_old/Docs/sliders.md

 For more information see [Using SVGs](./using_svgs.md)

 **popuptext("text")** Sets the text that will appear in the popup text bubble when a user hovers over the widget.
 This can be used to override the defaul text which displays the channel name and the current value.
+Passing a 0 will disable all popuptext notices completely.

 **active(val)** Will deactivate a control if 0 is passed.
 Controls which are deactivate can still be updated from Csound.